 Charcoal Health Drink - Recipe

 Put two tablespoons of activated charcoal into a liter of water.
 Close the bottle and mix well.
 Let the mixture sit until the gritty stuff settles.
 Pour off the water into another empty jar and discard the charcoal that has settled to the bottom.

 You can use this mixture in an infant's baby bottle, for colic.
 Dilute with more water if necessary.
 As long as a suspension is stored in a closed container, the potency of the suspension will be preserved.

-Charcoal powder must be stored in a tightly sealed container because it really absorbs impurities from the atmosphere.
+Charcoal powder must be stored in a tightly sealed container because it also absorbs impurities from the atmosphere.
 If kept in a glass jar or can, charcoal will store indefinitely.
 Mason jars with seals are ideal for storage.

 Charcoal for external use - The Charcoal Poultice (Paste)

 Externally, charcoal is effective for itchy skin, infections, gangrenous ulcers, insect bites and stings.
 Charcoal poultices or band aids draw toxins and poisons out through the skin tissue.

 Do not put charcoal directly on an open wound, you might end up with a temporary tattoo...